“Food Photography Props” Set the Stage for Successful Images

 This glassware most likely isn’t going to be used for advertising food photography but it’s perfect for many editorial or social media food projects.

 Food/beverage companies may even use different props in their advertising photography to market the same product to a different group of buyers.
-A juice sold wholesale to food service businesses will be photographed for ads in restaurant/diner style glassware, whereas the same juice sold to a retail market (individual households) will be photographed in a more casual, homey style glass.
+A juice sold wholesale to food service businesses will be photographed for ads in restaurant/diner-style glassware, whereas the same juice sold to a retail market (individual households) will be photographed in a more casual, homey style glass.
 The same applies to all other food serving prop pieces like plates or silverware.

 food photography props, food photography prop stylist master, food photography prop house, food photography prop rental, food photography tips and tricks, food styling tips and tricks, food photography